clavarini/lavarini_et_al_2018_JGR_ES/README.md

 ### Examples

-A folder (Examples) available in this repository has a series of code showing how we used the functions in our research paper.
+A folder (examples) available in this repository has a series of code showing how we used the functions in our research paper.
 There are also examples of files that are required to correctly run the experiments.
 All these files can be assessed through the cloned/downloaded repositories you have in your local machine.